hotosm/fAIr/backend/docs/backend_README.md

 Now change your username, password and db name in settings.py accordingly to your database

-> The application is boostrapped by calling `manage.py` to bootstrap the geodjango application.
+> The application is bootstrapped by calling `manage.py` to bootstrap the geodjango application.

 ``` bash
 python manage.py makemigrations login